Landscapes of light, weather, and quiet change.

 In-room view

-Somewhere In…. (sold).
+Somewhere In…. - In Private Collection.
 Acrylic on canvas, 24 x 18 inches.
 'Somewhere in...' invites the viewer to pause at an open gate — a gesture of welcome, wonder, and wandering.
 With sky stretched wide and grasses whispering in the breeze, this farmer’s field becomes a symbol of possibility: what lies just beyond, seen and unseen?
 Painted from a photograph by Frank Haran, this quiet scene evokes both rootedness and release — a portrait of place, and the paths that call us onward.

 Resilient Bigleaf Maples.
+Available through the Federation Gallery, sales@artists.ca.
+CAN $375 + shipping.
+Exhibition online only Oct.
+7-26, 2025.
 Acrylic on canvas, 20 x 16 inches.
 This painting celebrates the enduring presence of bigleaf maples in Bridgman Park, North Vancouver — trees known for their strength, adaptability, and wide, sheltering canopies.
 Here, their twisting trunks and long violet shadows stretch across a sunlit forest floor, echoing the quiet energy of a coastal woodland.

 Paddles Uniting.
 Acrylic on canvas, 24 x 30 inches.
 In this calm stretch of coastal water between Vancouver and Vancouver Island, two paddlers move in quiet rhythm — together, yet small against the vast expanse of sea and sky.
 Based on a real couple the artist knows, this painting is a meditation on harmony: between people, with nature, and within ourselves.